szaza/set-detector/README.md

 ## The SET detector application
 This application is composed up by two main part:
-* server part - recognize the image and check if a SET is present on the cards
+* server part - recognizes the image and check if a SET is present on the cards
 * client part - uploads a picture and presents the results

 Let's see how the android application works: